Find out when and who must send a Stamp Duty Land Tax (SDLT) return, penalties for late filing and how to amend a

 You can’t correct other mistakes on your SDLT return more than 12 months after the filing deadline.
 You may still be able to claim a refund if the mistake means you’ve paid too much SDLT.

-To ask HMRC to amend a return older than 12 months write to Stamp Duty Land Tax Office explaining what the error is, how it arose and include a copy of your original return.
+To ask HMRC to amend a return older than 12 months write to the Stamp Duty Land Tax Office explaining what the error is, how it arose and include a copy of your original return.

 Claim a refund